-Powerful Aegean earthquake kills at least 4 people, levels buildings on Turkish coast
+Powerful Aegean earthquake kills at least 6 people, levels buildings on Turkish coast

-At least four people were dead and 120 were injured in Turkey, according to Turkey’s Disaster and Emergency Management agency.
-More than 20 people were leveled.
+At least six people were dead and more than 200 injured in Turkey, according to Turkey’s state-run Anadolu news agency.
+At least 20 structures, including some multistory apartment buildings in Izmir, collapsed, authorities said.

 On Samos, at least four people suffered minor injuries, Nikos Stefanis, president of the Samos Hospital, told the Greek state broadcaster ERT.
 Some older buildings on the island were damaged.

-It was the second large earthquake to hit Turkey this year.
+It was the second major earthquake to hit Turkey this year.
 In January, at least 41 people were killed in an earthquake that struck Elazig in central Turkey, where questions were raised about the whether the government was adequately enforcing building codes.

 Some of the worst damage in Friday’s quake occurred in Izmir, a city of 4.4 million people on Turkey’s Aegean coast.
 Mayor Tunc Soyer told CNN Turk that search teams were at the scene of the collapsed buildings.